S-Arivukkarasu/My_Quantum_Programming/README.md

 Then in right corner you find a button for your Account Click that button and go to My Accounts
 In My Account a unique token is generated
-Copy that token and paste in the code in the place of "MY_API_TOKEN" Code follows
+Copy that token and paste in the file Qiskit_API_Token.py in the place of "MY_API_TOKEN"

-from qiskit import IBMQ IBMQ.save_account('MY_API_TOKEN')
+Run the Qiskit_API_Token.py

-Run this Program before you code in qiskit
+Thus, your account is saved in youe system